Friday79/math_game/README.md

 - JS

   ### Version use
-  The version use was gitpod editor which was then push to github remote repository, with Repo name of friday79/Math_Game
+  * The version use was gitpod editor which was then push to github remote repository, with Repo name of friday79/Math_Game

-  Font Google was use to inport font to the css
+  * Font Google was use to inport font to the css

-  font awesome was use to inport icon to the site
+  * font awesome was use to inport icon to the site

+  * Draw.io - Used to create flowchart for the coffee machine

-  Git commands were used throughout the development to push the code to the remote repository.
+  * Git commands were used throughout the development to push the code to the remote repository.
 The following git commands were used:

 1. git add . to add the files to the staging area before being committed.